nigelhorne/cmilter/README.md

 cmilter
 =======

-A milter to prevent e-mails from countries from which you don't wish to receive e-mails.
+A mail milter to prevent e-mails from countries from which you don't wish to receive e-mails.

 Before installing:

-    modify the blacklist hash table in the source code apt-get install libgeoip-dev
+* modify the blacklist hash table in the source code
+* install dependencies

+        apt-get install libgeoip-dev
     or
-	yum install perl-IPC-System-Simple
+        yum install perl-IPC-System-Simple perl-autodie perl-Data-Validate-IP
+        yum install perl-Geo-IP perl-Net-Whois-IP perl-CHI

-    choose your caching algorithm (look for $cache = in the source code) Install Sendmail::PMilter from CPAN, the other needed modules will be installed automatically
+* choose your caching algorithm (look for $cache = in the source code)
+* Install Sendmail::PMilter from CPAN, the other needed modules will be installed automatically

 To install, simply put this script into /usr/local/etc/cmilter